The Most Common Felony Crimes in Colorado

 • A mandatory protection order,

-• Completion of a domestic violence treatment program,
+• Completion of a domestic violence evaluation and treatment program,

 • Loss of firearm rights, and